 First, I must say, this was an amazing meal!
 By now, many of you know that Grumpy is picky and he will turn his nose up at most food that is “Mexican” style.
 However, that style is one of my very favorite ways to eat!
 So, when I made these Cod Fish Tacos, I knew I had to be creative in the way I served them up to Grumpy.
-As a result, this fish taco meal became a sandwich with tartar sauce for Grumpy and I enjoyed them as a taco with Spicy Mango Salsa!
+As a result, this fish taco meal became a sandwich with a homemade tartar sauce for Grumpy and I enjoyed them as a taco with Spicy Mango Salsa!

 If you enjoy these cod fish tacos with lettuce taco cups, you have yourself a low carb meal with the Spicy Mango Salsa.
 If you decide to still use lettuce cups and top your cod fish with a homemade sugar free tartar sauce, then you have a Keto recipe.
 Or, can enjoy them with a soft tortilla shell if you have no concern about carbs at all!
 That is what I love about this recipe.
 You can please so many people with very little work!

 FAQ about these Cod Fish Tacos